-For a long time, each fundamental flavor was associated with a particular area of the tongue, responsible for its detection, the sweet on the tip, the bitter on the bottom, the salty on the edges forward, the acid on the edges back.
+For a long time, each fundamental flavor was associated with a particular area of the tongue, responsible for its detection, the sweet on the tip, the bitter on the bottom, the salty on the edges forward, and the acid on the edges back.
 This mapping of the receivers of the language is today put in question.
 Losing the tip of the tongue does not prevent distinguishing sweet from salty.
-These areas are more sensitive to certain flavors, but they are not the only ones to perceive them.
+These areas are more sensitive to certain flavors but are not the only ones to perceive them.

 *** Nuanced Flavors